How Does Life Insurance Work in Canada?

 Before that happens, you can choose to either convert your term life to a permanent life insurance policy or renew your policy.

 As long as you continue paying premiums, permanent life insurance lasts until you die, making it ideal for inevitable costs such as funerary expenses and estate taxes or fees.
-Permanent policies include a cash value you can leave behind, receive if you cancel your policy or even borrow against your life insurance before you die.
+Some permanent policies, like whole life, include a cash value you can leave behind, receive if you cancel your policy or even borrow against your life insurance before you die.

 Whole life insurance includes a guaranteed cash value that derives interest from your life insurance company’s investments.
 Universal life insurance puts you in the driver’s seat by letting you monitor and customize your own investments… but a payday isn’t guaranteed.